Middlewares

 4

-Note: This options is only available for middlewares added with on a controller or endpoint method.
+Note: This option is only available for middlewares added to a controller or endpoint method.

 # Error middleware

-Express allows you to handle any error when your middleware have 4 parameters like this:
+Express allows you to handle any error when your middleware has 4 parameters like this:

 function (error, req, res, next){}